-Vancouver Coastal Health is looking for a Registered Nurse OR Registered Psychiatric Nurse to join the Mental Health & Substance Use team at Joseph & Rosalie Segal & Family Health Centre in Vancouver, BC.
+Vancouver Coastal Health is looking for a Registered Nurse or Registered Psychiatric Nurse to join Access and Assessment Centre team at the Joseph & Rosalie Segal Family Health Centre in Vancouver, BC.
 Apply today to join our team!

 As a Mental Health and Substance Use Nurse, you will: